These 3 figures show exactly how hard it is to save a house deposit now

 What can buyers and renters do?

 But it isn't entirely bad news for buyers hoping to crack the market.
 Saving a 20% deposit while prices boom is a gigantic task.
-But many lenders will accept deposits as low as 10% or even 5%.
+But many lenders will accept deposits as low as 10% or even 5% with a low deposit home loan.

 A 10% deposit on a $464,400 house is $46,440, a much more achievable sum than $92,880.
 The downside to a smaller deposit is that you have to borrow more money and lenders charge lenders mortgage insurance (LMI) on top.
 Lenders charge this when your deposit falls below 20% and it can cost thousands.